flutter/devtools/docs/timeline.md

 are two portions of work for each frame (CPU and GPU), each portion should complete in 8 ms or less.
 When this target is missed, you may experience UI jank or dropped frames.

-## Frame Flame Chart
+## Flame Chart
 The flame chart shows the event trace for a single frame.
 The top-most event spawns the event below it, and so on and so forth.
 The CPU and GPU events are separate event flows, but they share a common timeline (displayed at the top of the flame chart).
 This timeline is strictly for the given frame.
 It does not reflect the clock shared by all frames.

 <img src="images/timeline_flame_chart.png" width="800" />

-The flame chart supports zooming and scrolling.
-You can click an event to view more details in the details section below the chart.
+The flame chart supports zooming and panning.
+Scroll up and down to zoom in and out, respectively.
+To pan around, you can either click and drag the chart or scroll horizontally.
+You can also click an event to view more details in the details section below the chart.

 ## Event Details
 This section shows details for a specific event.
 Currently, only the event name and duration are displayed.
 This feature